Photography in Museums & Historic Houses

 There are only two or three reasons that I know of why photography is not be permitted at an attraction.

-So aside from these three reasons it poses the question of - should visitors be allowed to take photographs in a space that's open to the public?
+So aside from these three reasons it poses the question - should visitors be allowed to take photographs in a space that's open to the public?

 The presence of the phone can be to the annoyance of some - phones can represent a loud sense of carelessness and present the idea that the owner isn't really paying attention, isn't in the moment and really experiencing what they're there for (live streaming at the Louvre anyone?).